Several services at Brown allow you to share and store files. This guide will let you compare the options and decide which one(s) are right for you.

 Limitations: Some confusion / lost formatting when opening shared Office documents in Chrome.

-Brown offers free, large-quota Dropbox.com accounts.
+Brown offers free, large-quota Dropbox.com accounts to Brown faculty, staff, and grad/med students.
 These are great for storing all types of files; some people prefer Dropbox to Google Drive because the latter can accidentally convert Office documents to an editable version.
 You can access files on the web, through a mobile app, or by installing Dropbox on your computer (which makes it act like a folder on your computer).
 Brown team accounts have more storage and version history than consumer accounts.

 Best for: Sharing and storing various file types including Office files and photo galleries, easy access from many devices